launchdarkly/dotnet-server-sdk-dynamodb/CONTRIBUTING.md

 The project has a package dependency on `AWSSDK.DynamoDBv2`.
 The dependency version is intended to be the _minimum_ compatible version; applications are expected to override this with their own dependency on some higher version.

+The unit test project uses code from the `dotnet-server-sdk-shared-tests` repository which is imported as a subtree.
+See the `README.md` file in that directory for more information.

 ### Building

 To install all required packages: